-What is Syrian Crisis?
+What is the Syrian Crisis?

-Syria is a west Asian Country bordering Lebanon, Turkey, Iraq, Jordan, and Israel.
+Syria is a West Asian Country bordering Lebanon, Turkey, Iraq, Jordan, and Israel.
 The civil war in Syria is regarded as the most brutal conflict in the world which started off in 2011 and is still on.
 The primary reasons for the unrest in Syria can be summarized as below.

-Conflict between Shia Islam and Sunni Islam
+The conflict between Shia Islam and Sunni Islam

-Absence of an accountable government
+The absence of an accountable government

 Along with this, the absence of an accountable and democratic Government.
-In most of the west Asian Countries created discontent among the citizens.
-A democratic movement against the authoritarian Government started in Tunisia in 2011 popularly known as ‘Arab Spring’ or ‘The Jasmine revolution’.
+In most of the West Asian Countries created discontent among the citizens.
+A democratic movement against the authoritarian Government started in Tunisia in 2011 popularly known as ‘Arab Spring’ or ‘The Jasmine Revolution’.
 This inspired other countries in the region to raise their voice against their Governments.

 Syrian Crisis: Recent Political Developments

 - Syria has a very narrow belt of coastline along the Mediterranean Sea and rest of the country is subjected to extreme temperatures that cause frequent dust storms and periodic droughts.
 The devastating drought between 2006 to 2011, caused much resentment among the people due to poverty and unemployment.
 That time Syria was ruled by Basher-Al-Assad, he announced several plans like salary revisions to appease the people of his country.

 - The largest religious group in Syria is the Sunni Muslims which constitutes almost 74% of the population.
 They were not happy with the administration of President Basher-Al-Assad who was more inclined to Shia Muslims.